mudgen/runcss/README.md

 ```

 ## Caveats and differences with TailwindCSS
-Currently, this project is still under development, but it aims to cover the totality of TailwindCSS classes.
+Currently, the project is production-ready, and should cover the totality of TailwindCSS classes.
+However, since we underwent a major rewrite recently, there may be some less common feature missing or misbehaving compared to Tailwind.

 If you find something missing, feel free to open an issue.